ZenyaIse/Cities-Skylines-Extended-Game-Options/README.md

 # Cities Skyline: Extended Game Options Mod

-This is a collection of mods and features that add usefull options to the game.
+This is a collection of small features that adds useful functionality to the game.

 ## Pause on load
 Automatically set pause when the game is loaded or started.